-SOCIAL & PEOPLE TARGET DATA SECTION SOCIAL & PEOPLE INDICATORS UNIT OF MEASURE LABOUR PRACTICE (a) Short Term Goal by 2025 ; - (i) Achieve Zero incidents of unfair employment practices; number of incidents (a) Short Term Goal by 2025 ; - (ii) Achieve Zero incidents of violation of labour laws; number of incidents (a) Short Term Goal by 2025 ; - (iii) Achieve employee retention rate of 95%. percentage of retention (a) Short Term Goal by 2025 - (iv) Committed compliance to local employment and/or sourcing compliance (b) Medium Term Goal by 2035; - (i) Zero incidents of unfair employment practices; (ii) Zero incidents of violation of labour laws; (iii) Achieve employee retention rate of 98%. (c) Long Term Goal by 2050; - (i) Zero incidents of unfair employment practices; (ii) Zero incidents of violation of labour laws; (iii) Achieve employee retention rate of 99%.
+SECTION INDICATORS UNIT OF MEASURE (a) Short Term Goal by 2025 number of (i) Achieve Zero incidents of unfair employment practices; incidents (ii) Achieve Zero incidents of violation of labour laws; number of incidents (iii) Achieve employee retention rate of 95%. percentage of retention (iv) Committed compliance to local employment and/or sourcing compliance (v) Committed to local employment and sourcing - The proportion of local employees in the total number of the company. percentage LABOUR PRACTICE (b) Medium Term Goal by 2035 (i) Zero incidents of unfair employment practices; (ii) Zero incidents of violation of labour laws; (iii) Achieve employee retention rate of 98%; (iv) Committed compliance to local employment and/or sourcing. (c) Long Term Goal by 2050 (i) Zero incidents of unfair employment practices; (ii) Zero incidents of violation of labour laws; (iii) Achieve employee retention rate of 99%; (iv) Committed compliance to local employment and/or sourcing.